WickedElm/feature_residuals/README.md

 This will download the needed data and execute what we considered a single experiment in the paper.

 ## Running an experiment for a specific datasets
-To do this, clone the repo and change to its directory and execute:
+To do this, clone the repo, change to its directory, and execute:

 ```
 ./download_data